AngularBootCamp/preparation-and-introduction/welcome.md

 https://nodejs.org/en/
 ```

-Angular CLI requires Node.js 10.13 or later.
+Angular CLI requires Node.js 12.20 or later.
 We recommend
-**Node.js version 12.16.2 or later "LTS"**.
+**Node.js version 16.13.0 or higher "LTS"**.

 Installers are available for Windows and Mac; on Linux you can likely
 obtain it using your package manager easily.
 We also strongly